top of page

 • Design must prioritize the use of regionally-adapted western native species (exceptions possible with approval)

-• Site must be prepared and maintained organically
+• Site must be prepared and maintained organically (without the use of synthetic herbicides or other chemical pesticides)

 • Site must incorporate PPAN's pollinator habitat sign

-• Grantee must submit expense receipts (all at one time) by the end of the 2024 fiscal year
+• Grantee must submit expense receipts (all at one time) by the end of the 2025 fiscal year

 • Grantee must submit a simple report for years two and three of habitat establishment (no more than one page)